federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 ## Building and Running the Project

 As usual, `catkin_make` builds the project.
-To run, spawn two terminal windows.
+To run it, spawn two terminal windows.

 ### First Terminal